mobily/rescript-date/README.md

 </h1>

 <blockquote align="center">
-  📆 A collection of useful helpers for handling dates in ReasonML with the same modern API as the well-known `date-fns`.
+  📆 Collection of useful helpers for handling dates in Reason with the same modern API as the well-known `date-fns`.
 </blockquote>

 <div align="center">